-Writing a health book can be a fun and easy, or it can be a strain.
-I know, for I’ve been a health book writer, ghostwriter, and editor for many years.
+Writing a health book can be fun and easy, or it can be a strain.
+I know this, for I’ve been a health book writer, ghostwriter, and editor for many years.

 Over the years, I’ve learned some techniques that are guaranteed to make the process of writing a health book easier and more productive than you might imagine.

 - Begin your health book with some startling or touching information about the disease or condition you’re discussing.

 - Right from the start, let readers know that you empathize with them and understand what they’re going through.

 - Explain, in layman’s terms, the physiology and/or psychology of the problem.